kubernetes/kubernetes/examples/storage/cassandra/README.md

 Kubernetes, the atomic unit of an application is a Pod: one or more containers that _must_ be scheduled onto the same host.

-The Service is used for DNS lookups between Cassanadra Pods, and Cassandra clients within the Kubernetes Cluster.
+The Service is used for DNS lookups between Cassandra Pods, and Cassandra clients within the Kubernetes Cluster.

 Here is the service description: